gardener/dashboard/docs/usage/gardener-api.md

 The cluster operations that are performed manually in the dashboard or via `kubectl` can be automated using the [**Gardener API**](https://github.com/gardener/gardener/blob/master/docs/api-reference/README.md) and a **Service Account** authorized to perform them.

-> Note: A project **Service Account** has access to all Kubernetes resources in the project.
-Treat with care.

 ## Create a Service Account

 ### Prerequisites